san-iwan/Netflix_analysis.sql/README.md

-## 4. SQL Analysis – Questions and Solutions
+## 4. SQL Analysis – Business Questions and Solutions

----
+## Q1.
+What is the distribution of content across different genres?

-### Q1.
-Count the content in each genre
+Understanding genre distribution helps identify content diversity and dominant content themes on Netflix.
 ```sql
 SELECT
     unnest(string_to_array(listed_in, ',')) AS genre,